digitalcredentials/workflow-coordinator/README.md

 		"domain": "http://localhost:4005"
 	}
 }]
 ```

 The **retrievalId** is used to identify the result for each credential when more than one credential has been posted in the same post.
-The issuer supplies these retrievalIds when posting the data.
-The retrievalId can be anything that makes sense for the issuer.
+The issuer supplies these IDs when posting the data.
+The `retrievalId` can be anything that makes sense for the issuer.

-The **directDeepLink** will open the [Learner Credential Wallet](https://lcw.app) after which the wallet invokes the **vc_request_url** that is passed as a query parameter on the deeplink, and gets the signed VC back immediately.
+The **directDeepLink** will open the [Learner Credential Wallet](https://lcw.app) after which the wallet invokes the **vc_request_url** that is passed as a query parameter on the deep link, and gets the signed VC back immediately.

 The **vprDeepLink** will open the [Learner Credential Wallet](https://lcw.app) after which the wallet similarly invokes the **vc_request_url** but in this case the result of that call is a [Verifiable Presentation Request (VPR)](https://w3c-ccg.github.io/vp-request-spec/) request for a DIDAuth.
-So this is a two step exchange whereas the directDeepLink is a one step exchange. **IMPORTANT NOTE**: this flow has not yet been implemented in the [Learner Credential Wallet](https://lcw.app).
+So this is a two-step exchange whereas the `directDeepLink` is a one-step exchange.

-The **chapiVPR** is a [Verifiable Presentation Request (VPR)](https://w3c-ccg.github.io/vp-request-spec/)  that is meant to be used with a [Credential Handler API (CHAPI)](https://chapi.io) _get_ call to pass the [VPR](https://w3c-ccg.github.io/vp-request-spec/)  into a wallet which will then make a call to the exchange endpoint to get back the signed verifiable credential. **IMPORTANT NOTE**: this flow has not yet been implemented in the [Learner Credential Wallet](https://lcw.app).
+The **chapiVPR** is a [Verifiable Presentation Request (VPR)](https://w3c-ccg.github.io/vp-request-spec/) that is meant to be used with a [Credential Handler API (CHAPI)](https://chapi.io) _get_ call to pass the [VPR](https://w3c-ccg.github.io/vp-request-spec/) into a wallet which will then make a call to the exchange endpoint to get back the signed verifiable credential.

 The institutional software then offers the student the appropriate option.
-For an example of how this would work look at the GET /demo endpoint which demonstrates with a working example how an institution would use the exchange-coordinator.
+For an example of how this would work look at the `GET /demo` endpoint which demonstrates with a working example how an institution would use the `workflow-coordinator`.

-## Easy Start
+## Quick Start

 We've tried hard to make this as simple as possible to install and maintain, but also easy to evaluate and understand as you consider whether digital credentials are useful for your project, and whether this issuer would work for you.